Areas of Expertise

 WORK IN PROGRESS

-Gabbard is currently assembling a collection of scholarly essays tentatively titled: Representations of Care / Ethics of Care.
+Gabbard is currently assembling a collection of critical essays tentatively titled: Representations of Care / Ethics of Care.